“With many highly qualified candidates who have applied for this position, why should we hire you?”

 “I know that every company does things a little differently.
-In my past transition into the role of the Project Manager at ABC Company, I found that building rapport with key players, and immersing myself into the company’s philosophy and workflow, helped me get up to speed quickly.
+In my past transition to the role of the Project Manager at ABC Company, I found that building rapport with key players and immersing myself into the company’s philosophy and workflow helped me get up to speed quickly.
 I was proficient and productive within weeks, and able to make recommendations for process improvement within a couple of months.”

 4. Redirect and ask THEM a question.

 Use what you know, offer an observation, and turn the question back to the hiring manager.
 This strategy, similar to the Aikido method of using the opponent’s strength and momentum against him, can take a little practice – yet the powerful impact is worth it.

 “From what I have read and heard you describe, it sounds like your company is balancing explosive growth with responding to increased regulatory pressure.
 This creates a unique challenge of playing offense and defense at the same time, and takes a special set of skills to manage correctly.
 What is your take on it?”

 5. Demonstrate that you are personable and likable.

 In my experience, hiring managers choose candidates that they like and trust.
 Position yourself as likable and personable, both through your demeanor in the interview, and in response to behavioral questions.